dlc-markets/pythia/README.md

 ## Extend

-This oracle implementation is extensible to using other pricefeeds, asset pairs, and (to come) event descriptors (for more information, see https://github.com/discreetlogcontracts/dlcspecs/blob/master/Oracle.md#event-descriptor) rather than just {Bitstamp, Kraken, Gate.io}, BTCUSD.
+This oracle implementation is extensible to using other pricefeeds, asset pairs, and (to come) event descriptors (for more information, see https://github.com/discreetlogcontracts/dlcspecs/blob/master/Oracle.md#event-descriptor) rather than just {Bitstamp, Kraken, Gate.io, LNmarkets.com}, BTCUSD.

 ### Pricefeeds

 Pricefeeds can be easily added as needed.
-In the future, they will have their own crate associated to their implementation, but for now they will reside here.
 To add a new pricefeed, say, Binance, you must implement the `oracle::pricefeeds::PriceFeed` trait.
 Note that you will have to implement `translate_asset_pair` for all possible variants of `AssetPair`, regardless of whether you use all of their announcements/attestations.
 Create `binance.rs` in the `src/oracle/pricefeeds` directory, implement it, and add the module `binance` in `src/oracle/mod.rs` and re-export it:

 ```rust
 // snip